bdav87/dev-blog-drafts/bulk-order-form-draft.md

 Once you've got the Stencil CLI installed and the Cornerstone theme downloaded, navigate to the theme directory in your terminal and install these dependencies:

-`npm install --save react react-dom css-loader style-loader babel-preset-react`
+`npm install --save react react-dom css-loader style-loader @babel/preset-react`

 Since we're introducing React into the theme, we'll need to configure Webpack to use a loader for JSX files.
 We'll also include a loader for CSS so we can introduce our own styling to the bulk order form.
 Include this in the module rules array in webpack.common.js: